Tips and Tricks for Easy Kitchen Worktop Cleaning

 These countertops are becoming the next big thing in kitchen renovating.
 They are non-porous.
 This feature immediately eliminates any chance of residue to stick on the surface.
 It also prevents chips, cracks, and etching.

-Due to its durability, this is one of the easiest surfaces to clean.
-The only thing that you have to look out for would be acidic substances and bleach.
-Hot water and a cloth are enough to ensure that your worktop is up to standard.
+Due to its durability, quartz worktop is one of the easiest surfaces to clean.
+Hot water and cloth are enough to ensure that your worktop is up to standard.
 Avoid using soap too often as it may cause build up of residue.
 You may use it in case of a stubborn stain.
 Put a bit of dish soap over the stain for around ten minutes.
 After that, go over it with a non-scratching cloth.

 One of the best things about this material would be that there is no need for it to be sealed and resealed after a certain period of time.

 A simple soapy solution applied to the surface and left there for a couple of minutes is enough for your daily cleaning ritual.
-Again, do not chop directly on it as it is easily damaged by sharp objects.
-Don’t place anything hot as well.
 As long as maintenance goes, this is all you need to keep your worktop nice and clean.

 The regular cleaning requires only dish soap and a damp sponge.
 This worktop does not get stained as nothing can penetrate the surface.